Lena Waithe: Telling Honest, Human Stories

 Image credit: Kathy Hutchins/Shutterstock.com

-Waithe is the first African American woman to net an Emmy for outstanding writing in a comedy series, and as she told the New York Times, she was inspired by Halle Berry’s winning the Best Actress Award at the 2002 Oscars for her role in Monster’s Ball.
+Waithe is the first African American woman to net an Emmy for outstanding writing in a comedy series, and, as she told the New York Times, she was inspired by Halle Berry’s winning the Best Actress Award, at the 2002 Oscars, for her role in Monster’s Ball.
 Berry’s award “changed me,” Waithe said.
 “It made me know that we as a community were really embraced by Hollywood in a real way.”

-The “Thanksgiving” episode that earned Waithe her Emmy explores the roots of the friendship between her Master of None character, Denise, and Ansari’s Dev, following the two over annual Thanksgiving dinners as Denise tries to open up about her sexuality.
+The “Thanksgiving” episode that earned Waithe her Emmy explores the roots of the friendship between the actress’s Master of None character, Denise, and Ansari’s Dev, following the two over annual Thanksgiving dinners as Denise tries to open up about her sexuality.
 It draws on some real-life parallels: Denise, like Waithe, is lesbian.
 Denise’s mother, Catherine, like Waithe’s own, is socially conservative.

 “It’s not [a] how-to guide,” Waithe told the Daily Beast. “[But] I hope it inspires people who have come out.
 I hope it encourages people who are afraid, to give them courage to come out.”
 And as Waithe notes of her own coming out, courage is demanded on all sides.
 “It was just as scary for my mom as it was for me,” she says.
 “We’ve gone on a long journey, and I’m really proud of where we are on our journey now.”
 The pride goes both ways: the night of the Emmy Awards, Hall texted her daughter to share how happy and proud she was.